mlin865/fieldfitter/README.rst

 Field Fitter
 ============

-Scaffold/model field fitting library using OpenCMISS-Zinc.
+Scaffold/model field fitting library using Zinc.

 Takes as input a Zinc model file and a Zinc data file.
 Model requires a model coordinates field, and data a data coordinates field